Tagundaing, Kayin State

-The people in this village speak Kayin and Burma languages.
+The people in speak Kayin and Burmese languages.

 Nearby towns and villages include Kale (3.4 nm)north, Htimahto (6.4 nm)south-east, Phayanasu (7.1 nm)north, Kawankathaung (7.1 nm)east, Hlagazaing (7.5 nm)north, Myohaung (7.9 nm)north, Phathalē (8.7 nm)east and Akalaw (11.0 nm)east.

 Etymology

 In the Kayin, the word Somohto (စံင်မံင်ထုင်း) means monumental column or flagstaff.
 Thus, the village name of "'Tagundaing'" was derived from the local Kayin.

 History

 The name of the village gets its name from a monumental column or flagstaff located in the village centre.

 During World War II, the villagers worked on the construction of the Burma-Siam railroad with their cart as forced labourers.